 -Archerfield Walled Garden

-So you all know Mr Otis and Us has a love for coffee..and the food and coffee here is a real treat.
+So you all know we love coffee and cake, and the food and coffee here is a real treat.
 We stopped off for a coffee and cake in the cafe while the little boy snoozed and the girls enjoyed a play in the Archerfield playground.
 The Garden Café operates on a walk-in basis so there’s no need to book.
 There is a wonderful restaurant, and a food market and gift shop full of little gifts, toys, fairy tutus and fairy houses to take home.